Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 While the idea is straightforward, the reality is that there are many different ways to do this because modern displays (though amazing) simply are unable to reproduce the richness of the real world.
 (Enter

 Adding to the complexity: because everything is terrible, screens will often do their own thing instead of producing repeatable colors.
 For example, a typical phone screen will brighten and darken, and will oversaturate colors on-purpose to make them look more "vibrant".
-While this is arguably more appealing, it is usually uncontrollable, making correct reasoning about formal Colorimetry somewhere between challenging and impossible.
+While this is arguably more visually appealing, it is usually uncontrollable, making correct reasoning about formal Colorimetry somewhere between challenging and impossible.

 The '